gabriwl165/python-web-framework/README.md

     * CL: connection_lost()
 ```

-So it means that, we can inherit this asyncio.Protocol, since we implement at least `data_received`, so, before we begin,
+This means that we can inherit from asyncio.Protocol, as long as we implement at least the `data_received` method.
-we need to know that the data received in the socket, is actually bytes, nor string, so we need to implement a way to convert this data,
+Before we begin, it's important to understand that the data received from the socket is actually in bytes, not strings.
-and we can use `HttpRequestParser` from `httptools`
+Therefore, we need to implement a way to convert this data, and we can use the `HttpRequestParser` from the `httptools` library.

 ```python
 import asyncio